ArthiIreddy/dbb-zappbuild/test/README.md

 ```

 ## impactBuild.groovy
-This script that is called by test.groovy to run an impact build against the program file specified in the command line argument
+This script that is called by test.groovy to run an impact build against the program file specified in the command line argument.
+It verifies the below requirments
+- Impact build ran clean
+- Number of expected build files passsed via command line matches the number of files build during the impact build in the console.
+- Build files expected passsed via command line matches the build files during the impact build in the console.

 ```
-Required arguments that must be present during each invocation of `impactBuild.groovy` :
+Required arguments that must be present during each invocation of `test.groovy` :
  -r --repoPath <arg>   Path to the cloned/forked zAppBuild repository -b --branchName <arg> Feature Branch that needs to be tested -a --app <arg> Application that is being tested (example: MortgageApplication)